9 Fun Winter Activities in Calgary

 When it’s just too cold to be outdoors, Calgary’s indoor experiences are the perfect escape.
 Here are some personal favourites:

 However, if you choose to go, Zoolights provides a magical holiday experience with activities like ice skating, fire pits, and festive food stalls.
-One of the highlights is the Penguin Walk at the Calgary Zoo, where you can watch the zoo’s king penguins waddle around outdoors.
+One of the highlights is the Penguin Walk at the Calgary Zoo in the winter, where you can watch the zoo’s king penguins waddle around outdoors.

 I’ve personally enjoyed visiting Zoolights with my mom and brother, but ultimately, it’s up to you to decide whether this kind of experience aligns with your values.